ilovecats4606/meta-rayban-firmware-android-emulator/README.md

 - take `out/output/system.img` and replace `system.img` with it
 - start the emulator with the copy of the emulator image:

-`~/Library/Android/sdk/emulator/emulator -avd Greatwhite -show-kernel -sysdir greatwhite_sim -selinux permissive -accel on`
+`~/Library/Android/sdk/emulator/emulator -avd Greatwhite -show-kernel -sysdir greatwhite_sim -selinux permissive -accel on -prop qemu.sf.lcd_density=160 -skin 600x600`

 ## Tips